CMU-IDS-2022/final-project-ketchup-wants-h1b/README.md

 ## Abstract

 The H-1B visa allows employers in the United States to temporarily employ foreign workers in occupations that require the theoretical and practical application of a body of highly specialized knowledge and a bachelor's degree or higher in the specific specialty or its equivalent.
 We, as international students, will need to obtain an H-1B visa to work in the United States.
 However, there are only a limited number of visas available each year.
-It is beneficial for international students to have a one-stop platform to understand the visa application status quo of their interested employers.
+Our website aims to provide a one-stop platform for H-1B applicants to understand the visa application status quo of their interested employers.

 ## Running Instructions